- Photos & Map

 Directions

-From the parking area above the Salwald, walk along the footpath for about 30m and then turn right up towards the scree field.
-Go around the left edge of the scree field and follow the tracks to the climbing rock.
+From the parking area above Salwald, follow the footpath for about 30m and then turn right uphill towards the scree field.
+Bypass it on its left edge and follow the trail marks to the climbing rock.

 Tour information